jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 You can be your own investor; a few bucks could fund a product you want.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 These websites put the levers of power in your hand.
-Wit their data, knowledge, communication, you can use these services to empower yourself in so many ways.
-The era of mass-collaboration is already here.
+You can use these services to empower yourself in so many ways.
+That's why the era of mass-collaboration is already here.
 We just aren't jumping into the Internet Age yet.

 Just to drive home the point, what levers of power does Right/Left politics put in your hand?
 All those reporters and commentators take up hours of your time, but what real-life object do you get back from them?
 Do you get a tool to monitor government regulations?
 What about one to fight against income inequality?

 The idea doesn't even exist, because both sides think its 1969, when the levers of power weren't for Main Street to hold.
-Neither side can understand the Internet Age and mass-collaboration is the best of both ideologies.
+Neither Left or Right can understand the Internet Age and mass-collaboration is the best of both ideologies.
 Modern technology improves social welfare; as Progressives dream.
 Digital tools also put the onus on individuals to improve themselves; as Conservatives demand.
 Mixing ideologies is how Techvolution builds on the past, and helps Main Street prosper once again.

-## The Era of Mass-Collaboration Is (Almost) Here in Your Everyday Life
+## The Era of Mass-Collaboration Is Waiting for a New Rulebook

-Say you bought a new townhouse in a newly built area.
-You and you're new neighbors would likely be anxious too move in, bring in your appliances and furniture, and of course finish the backyard.
+Say you bought a new townhouse.
+You and you're new neighbors would likely be anxious too move in, bring in you furniture, and of course finish the backyard.
 Soon enough, everyone is assembling lawn furniture, hiring contractors, putting in decks, pools, fences, sheds, and whatever else you dream up.

-The question is, in the game of civlization, do we consider the big picture when making our choices?
+The question in the game of civlization is, do we consider the big picture when making our choices?

-If we choose new and better products, we're attracted to the majic of new tools, and become player gods in the game of civilization.
+If we choose new and better products, we're attracted to the majic of new tools, and become player gods.
 If we care about trendy looks, brand names, and pretending to live inside Martha Stewart Living, then we're being extras attracted by dark majic.

 Take a second and watch this clip of a user building a backyard in the city-builder _Cities: Skylines_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-Now, what does our realworld rulebook encourage?
-For us to be player gods of the young and growing Internet Age, or to stay extras of the tried and true Industrial Age?
+Now, what does today's rulebook encourage?
+For us to be player gods of the young Internet Age, or to stay extras of the established Industrial Age?

-Evolution needs us to buy solar-power roofs, start a 3D printing business in the garage, install a Hydroloop water resuser.
-These are the new technologies that will help solve our problems and thereby be levers of power Main Street controls.
+Evolution needs us to buy solar-power roofs, install a Hydroloop water resuser, start a 3D printing business in the garage.
+These are the new technologies that will help solve our problems.
+Happily, controlling problem-solving tools puts levers of power in Main Street's hands.

 But, do you now if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you know where to find your local business by-laws, building codes, tax laws?

-Our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, lawsuit, or audit; in short being a player god is risky.
-It's easier to be an extra, buy generic consumer goods, and get a second job when life get tough.
+Our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
+Being a player god is risky.
+It's easier to stay an extra nd buy generic consumer goods.
+When life gets too expensive it's easier to get a second job, burrow more money, or find a distraction.

 Technologically speaking there's no reason for this.
 Regular people can work as freely as the _Cities: Skylines_ clip above.
 Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases.
 Today we can make the Internet Age rulebook seemless.

-We can have so many levers of power in our hands, helping us make our lives more efficient, resourceful, and sustainable lives.
-With the right rules, being more resourceful can be a reliable source of income.
+A modern rulebook will encourages the middle-class to put levers of power in our hands.
+With the right rules, being more resourceful efficient, and sustainable can be a reliable source of income.

-But an easy to use, friendly, reasonable list of rules, codes, regulations, and by-laws will only be a happy reality once Main Streets uses Techvolution as their shield and motivation to bring on the era of mass-collaboration.
+But an easy to use, friendly, reasonable list of rules, codes, regulations, and by-laws will only be a happy reality once Main Street uses Techvolution as their shield and motivation to bring on the era of mass-collaboration.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
 He's building a new store and a complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
-Companies wont disappear in the future—we'll always need big organizations.
+Companies won't disappear in the future—we'll always need big organizations.
 They'll just be checked and balanced by individuals and small companies connected in mass-collaboration.
 We'll make the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._

 ## Click

 What makes something click in a person's mind?
 If only we knew.
 Sadly, we can't decide to cry, scream, or love.
 We must wait for a connection.
-A perfectly cooked meal, or a glance during a first date.
 Here's some stand-up that'll probably make you laugh, I'll make a point afterwards.

 https://www.youtube.com/watch?v=ZOiPQ8nqB1s&feature=youtu.be&t=19

-Note, followers of the Industrial Age complain because their time period is over, so they can't contribute to society anymore and instead live unfulfilled, unhappy lives, as mere extras.
+Note, followers of the Industrial Age complain because their time period is over, so they can't contribute to society anymore and are doomed to live unfulfilled, unhappy lives, as mere extras.

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does—when we can't go back.
 And could you ever drop Netflix and do back to Blockbuster?
 What about flipping through encyclopedia books, or calling a taxi-cab?
 Of course not, and that's a good sign you're a believer in the Internet Age.

-So, lets return to the book and our mission to get you to drop the addiction to mass-production and phantom chasing of Left/Right politics for Techvolution, a new philosophy that gives Main Street the right and duty to upgrade our civilization to the Internet Age because you are the true and rightful player god.
+So, lets return to the book and our mission.
+I want you to drop the era of mass-production and Left/Right politics for Techvolution.
+A new philosophy that gives Main Street the right and duty to upgrade our civilization to the Internet Age.
+You are the true and rightful player god who should control our society's levers of power.
 The antagonists are just pretenders.

 # Mid Point